Francis James Child: Biography

 In 1876, University of California President Daniel Coit Gilman offered Child a research professorship at the newly established Johns Hopkins University in Baltimore, which Gilman was in the process of organizing.
 Johns Hopkins was the first American university conceived on the German research model initiated by Wilhelm von Humboldt and divided into departments representing "the branches of knowledge", with elective subjects and a graduate school dedicated to advanced studies.
 In order to retain him, Harvard's president Charles William Eliot created the title of "Professor of English" especially for Child, freeing him from supervising oral recitations and correcting composition papers so that he could have more time for research.
 Thereafter, Child devoted himself to the comparative study of British vernacular ballads, using methods adopted from historical comparative philology to arrive at the earliest attested versions.

 Child believed that folk ballads came from a more democratic time in the past when society was not so rigidly segregated into classes, and the "true voice" of the people could therefore be heard.
 He conceived "the people" as comprising all the classes of society, rich, middle, and poor, and not only those engaged in manual labor as Marxists sometimes use the word.
 Although Child concentrated his collections on manuscript texts with a view of determining their chronology, he also gave a sedulous but conservative hearing to popular versions still surviving.
 Child carried his investigations into the ballads of languages other than English, engaging in extensive international correspondence on the subject with colleagues abroad, primarily with the Danish literary historian and ethnographer Svend Grundtvig, whose monumental twelve-volume compilation of Danish ballads, Danmarks gamle Folkeviser, vols.
 1–12 (Copenhagen, 1853), was the model for Child's resulting canonical five-volume edition of some 305 English and Scottish ballads and their numerous variants.

 Since the ballads were known to have been a pan-European, Turkish, and North African phenomenon, Child and Grundtvig also consulted with numerous scholars in other parts of the world, such as the Sicilian physician, folklorist, and ethnographer Giuseppe Pitrè.
 In 1888, Child founded the American Folklore Society and served as its president.
-The AFS has the mission of collecting and preserving African-American and Native American folklore equally that of European derivation.
+The AFS has the mission of collecting and preserving African-American and Native American folklore equally with that of European derivation.

 Worked and overworked to the last, he died in Boston after completing his task – apart from a planned general introduction and bibliography.
 A biographical introduction was prefixed to the work by his student and successor, George Lyman Kittredge.

 Child added to the Harvard University Library one of the largest folklore collections in existence.
 Kittredge, who succeeded him as Professor of English literature and modern languages at Harvard, considered himself the custodian of Child's scholarly legacy.
 Kittredge became president of the American Folklore Society in 1904.

 All the earlier, printed sources known to Child ('The Child Ballads'), were subsumed, and progressed upon in number and research by Steve Roud, in the Roud Folk Song Index.